 New Zealand: Day 7 After returning to the mainland, we will drive south to Wellington, New Zealand’s capital city, at the southern tip of North Island.

 [If there is any current news about the endangered Shore Plover flying over from Maud Island to feed along the rocky coastline, we will stop along the way in the Plimmerton area, but this is a very rare event.]

 We will then take the ferry across to Picton on South Island for a two nights stay.
 The three and a half hour crossing is quite good for seabirds, but the ferry moves fast and so the observations are nothing like as satisfying as on our various pelagics.

-New Zealand: Day 8 During our stay at Picton we will take two different boat trips in Queen Charlotte Sound, which is nowadays a hugely important refuge for New Zealand endemic birds.
+New Zealand: Day 8 During our stay at Picton we will take a boat trip in Queen Charlotte Sound, which is nowadays a hugely important refuge for New Zealand endemic birds.

 As we cruise along Queen Charlotte Sound, we will capture the essential essence of the Marlborough Sounds Maritime Park as we journey through this interface between land and sea where forested peninsulas, notched and scalloped by countless bays, stretch out into waters dotted with islands.

-An important focus of one of the cruises is White Rocks with their colony of New Zealand King Shags.
+An important focus of the cruise is White Rocks with its colony of New Zealand King Shags.
 Fewer than 800 of this attractive species survive and all are found in the Marlborough Sounds and Cook Strait.
 After closely approaching the rocky pinnacles where the shags breed we will explore the much-indented coastline.